OXID-eSales/oxideshop-user-documentation/releases/releases-71/oxid-eshop-710.rst

   To do this, in the :file:`config.inc.php` file, adjust the :code:`aAllowedUploadTypes` parameter.

-  For more information, see the VCMS documentation under `Weitere Dateiformate zum Upload in die Mediathek erlauben (German) <https://docs.oxid-esales.com/modules/vcms/de/5.0/konfiguration.rst#weitere-dateiformate-zum-upload-in-die-mediathek-erlauben>`_.
+  For more information, see the VCMS documentation under `Weitere Dateiformate zum Upload in die Mediathek erlauben (German) <https://docs.oxid-esales.com/modules/vcms/de/5.0/konfiguration.html#weitere-dateiformate-zum-upload-in-die-mediathek-erlauben>`_.

-  .. todo: #tbd: URL anpassen, sobald Übersetzung da

 * Optimize your content seamlessly: When saving, a check function detects possible syntax errors in your CSS/LESS.
 * As an English-speaking user, use the WYSIWYG editor with English localization.